 This story first appeared in The Investigator, a weekly newsletter by Spotlight PA featuring the best investigative and accountability journalism from across Pennsylvania.
 Sign up for free here.

-Bradford, a small city situated just a few miles south of the New York state line in McKean County, no longer has 24-hour police coverage.
+Bradford, a small city situated just a few miles south of the New York state line in McKean County, no longer staffs its police station 24/7.

 It has deferred necessary maintenance and projects, and laid off employees in several departments — including fire, police, and streets — to cut costs, City Manager Chris Lucco told Spotlight PA.

 “We’re in need of infrastructure repairs for sidewalks,” Lucco said.
 “We need updates to municipal facilities.
 Our fire station was built in the ‘30s, I believe — not in good condition”